 While midwives don’t have the same certifications as physicians, they are still required to meet certain legal standards, and these can vary dramatically depending on the type of midwifery and the geographical region of their practice.
 Certified Nurse-Midwives (CNMs) do have nursing training and must register through the American Midwifery Certification Board, which allows them to practice in all 50 states.
 However, in states like Alabama, CNMs must enter a “practice agreement” with a qualified physician, and they have to request authority to prescribe non-controlled substances.

 In contrast, direct-entry midwives do not have nursing training, and instead acquire their skills through apprenticeship, midwife schools, and other alternative disciplines.
 More than 20 of the states don’t regulate direct-entry midwives at all, whereas others have a range of licensing options, most notably through Certified Professional Midwife or CPM programs.

-Because there are so many unique legal issues around midwifery, it’s crucial that you speak with a skilled birth injury lawyer before pursuing a civil action against your care provider.
+Because there are so many unique legal issues around midwifery, it’s crucial that you contact an accredited Birmingham personal injury law firm before pursuing a civil action against your care provider.
 Depending on your state, there could be multiple parties involved in a birth injury lawsuit against a midwife.
 In cases where you were admitted to the hospital, you could also have grounds to hold the attending physician accountable for your injuries.

 At Hare, Wynn, Newell & Newton, we can provide you with compassionate counsel, and we have the nationwide resources to help you pursue a midwife malpractice claim.
 Contact us at 855-965-1688 for a free consultation.